NatLibFi/Skosmos/README.md

 The latest development version is also available at [dev.finto.fi](http://dev.finto.fi).

-Skosmos is implemented using PHP, with Twig templates and e.g. jQuery and jsTree used to build the web interface, and EasyRdf for SPARQL and RDF data access.
+Skosmos is implemented using PHP (supported versions: 7.3, 7.4 and 8.0), with Twig templates and e.g. jQuery and jsTree used to build the web interface, and EasyRdf for SPARQL and RDF data access.

 The code is open source under the MIT license.
 See [Installation](https://github.com/NatLibFi/Skosmos/wiki/Installation) in the